sganesa2/dspy-experimentation/README.md

 # dspy-experimentation
-Trying to understand the DSPY framework for creating Gen-AI applications.
+Trying to understand the DSPY framework by Stanford NLP Group for creating Gen-AI applications.